ldevillez/latex_tool/tikzCleaner/README.md

 * Watch for the commentary % (do not extract)
 * Extract also circuitikz and gnuplot
 * Precompiled preamble
-* Better way to have the pdf name

 ## Changelog
 ### V0